Ocawesome101/synthesis-playground/USAGE.md

 A new wave generator can be created by clicking the "+" button next to the wave selector drop-down above preview A.  There is currently no way to rename these.

+The "Load" and "Save" buttons next to the drop-down may be used to save and load waves from disk.

 Preview A displays one cycle of the currently selected wave.

 The `Main Combinator` drop-down specifies which combinator to use when combining layers.
 The `Layer` field specifies which layer to edit.
 The `Wave` field specifies which wave to edit.
 The `Layer Combinator` drop-down specifies which combinator to use to combine the current layer.